Zirbo/IPCsim/README.md

 Call the program without parameters and the inline help will explain you how to run the program...

-# other directories with useful things:
+## Other directories with useful things:
 * 2016version:
 ** The old version of the program, written in 2013.
 Not very efficient, don't use it.
 It's still here because most of the correlation functions have never been converted to the new version.
 * Order-Parameters: